aomaits/algo_practice/README.md

 I hit a snag trying to multiply the string `"SOS"` by 3.
 Even JavaScript didn't want to try and multiply a string by a number.
 A quick search on StackOverflow put me on to the `repeat()` method.
 I hadn't used that before.
 It worked like a charm- I made a new string, `correctMessage`, equal to `"SOS"` repeated `numberOfMessages` times.

+I had initially hoped to use a `forEach` loop for extra practice with that method  while looping through these two strings.
+Realizing I would need to access the index value, I quickly reverted to a standard `for` loop.
+I set up the `for` loop to compare the letter of the input string (`s`) to the letter of the corrected string (`correctMessage`) at the same index position.
+Since we were looping through both strings simultaneously, I was confident this would have a low time complexity.
+I also initially included an else clause to double-check that everything was behaving as expected.
+I ran the function against three samples and it correctly tallied each one!

 ### What I Learned
+This was my quickest solve yet, despite initial changes to my approach.

+I got to utilize the `repeat` method

 ### How to Improve This Code